Microscopic Traffic Models, Accidents, and Insurance Losses: Application

 To represent the full year, we set $N=365\cdot 24\cdot 60=525,600$.
 We need to specify the random vector $\mu=(\mu^1,\dots,\mu^K)^\top$ describing the number of occurrences of the individual traffic scenarios divided by $N$.
 For the purpose of illustration, we specifically assume that two probability measures $\nu_g$, $\nu_b$ are given on $\{1,2, \dots, K \}$ which approximately correspond to the relative frequencies of traffic scenarios in two prototypical years $y=g,b$.
 In addition, we suppose that the type $y$ of the current year is random where both values $g$ and $b$ have probability $1/2$.
 Given $y$, we generate $\mu=(\mu^1,\dots,\mu^K)^\top$ from a multinomial distribution corresponding to $\nu_y$.
 That is, for all time buckets $n=1,2, \dots, N$, a traffic scenario $k$ is chosen independently from the distribution $\nu_y$ on $\{1,2, \dots, K\}$.
 Dividing the number of occurrences of a scenario $k$ by $N$, one obtains its random relative frequency $\mu^k$ for any $k=1,2, \dots, K$.
 In our case study, the distribution $\nu_g$ corresponds to lower traffic densities on average, while $\nu_b$ is associated with higher traffic densities, i.e., we set

-\textbf{Accident Data.} The German Accident Atlas\footnote{The data are provided by the \emph{Statistische Ämter des Bundes und der Länder} under the ``Data licence Germany – attribution – Version 2.0'' and can be accessed via \url{unfallatlas.statistikportal.de/}.} depicts the locations of all police-reported accidents \emph{involving personal damage} that occurred within one year.
+\textbf{Accident Data.} The German Accident Atlasprovided by \textcite{Unfallatlas2022} depicts the locations of all police-reported accidents \emph{involving personal damage} that occurred within one year.
 In 2020, within the modeled area of Wildau (approximately) 48 accidents were registered.
 There are also aggregate statistics for Germany for all police-reported accidents.
-In 2020, approximately $\unit[11.8]{\%}$ of all road accidents involved personal damage\footnote{See the online resource: \url{destatis.de/EN/Themes/Society-Environment/Traffic-Accidents/Tables/accidents-registered-police.html}. }.
+In 2020, approximately $\unit[11.8]{\%}$ of all road accidents involved personal damage (see \textcite{Bundesamt2023}).
 We use an estimate of $\bar{c}_{\mathrm{year}}=48/\unit[11.8]{\%}\approx 407$ accidents for calibration purposes.